-The robustness of these three different approaches was assessed by hindcasting the range shifts of five forest tree species across Europe over the last 12,000 years (Van der Meersch et al, 2024; Chapter 2).
+Model robustness was assessed by hindcasting the range shifts of five forest tree species across Europe over the last 12,000 years (Van der Meersch et al, 2024).
 The results indicated that the transferability of PEMs (either expert or fitted) was higher in climates that were significantly different from the historical period.

 Finally, for beech only, we also included a partially fitted PEM.
 It was calibrated in the same way as the fitted PEM, but we optimized only some critical parameters that were identified as responsible for errors in the expert PEM simulations (Chapter 3).
 Other parameters were fixed at the expert values.
-Note thas this partially fitted PEM was not included in the uncertainty partitioning (see below).
+Note that this partially fitted PEM was not included in the uncertainty partitioning (see below).

 Environmental data

-CSDMs and fitted PEMs were calibrated with historical climatic conditions (1970-2000) from ERA5-Land dataset at a 0.1°resolution (Muñoz-Sabater et al, 2021).
+Models were calibrated with historical climatic conditions (1970-2000) from ERA5-Land dataset at a 9x9 km resolution (Muñoz-Sabater et al, 2021).
 Soil data were extracted from EU-SoilHydroGrids (Tóth et al, 2017) and SoilGrids (Hengl et al, 2017) databases.
-Future simulations were run with the last Coupled Model Intercomparison Project Phase 6 (CMIP6) climate projections, for 5 global climate models (GCMs) and 2 shared socio- economic pathways (SSPs).
+Future simulations were run with the sixth Coupled Model Intercomparison Project climate projections(cite), for five global climate models (GCMs): GFDL-ESM4, IPSL-CM6A-LR, MPI-ESM1-2-HR, MRI-ESM2-0, and UKESM1-0-LL.
 Model projections were downscaled to a 0.1° resolution with a statistical trend-preserving method (the cumulative distribution function transform), using the ERA5-Land reanalysis as a reference observational dataset between 1981 and 2010 (Noël et al, 2022).
-The five GCMs were GFDL-ESM4 (Dunne et al, 2020), IPSL-CM6A-LR (Lurton et al, 2020), MPI-ESM1-2-HR (Müller et al, 2018), MRI-ESM2-0 (Yukimoto et al, 2019) and UKESM1-0-LL (Sellar et al, 2020).
-They are considered as good representatives of the full CMIP6 ensemble (Noël et al, 2022).
-We selected scenarios SSP2-4.5 and SSP5- 8.5, because the projected total cumulative CO2 emissions according to two International Energy Agency scenarios fall between these two SSPs (Schwalm et al, 2020).
-However, recent studies argue that SSP5-8.5 is unlikely (Hausfather and Peters, 2020), and current policies may rather lead to greenhouse gas emissions similar to those in SSP2-4.5 (Gillett, 2024).
-Accordingly, when only one SSP was considered, we chose SSP2-4.5 (Figures 23 and 24).
-In cases where both SSPs were used (Figures 20, 21 and 22), note that the uncertainty related to the 5 GCMs used is consistently higher than the SSP uncertainty.

-For PHENOFIT, we extracted the following daily climate variables: minimum, mean and maximum daily temperatures, daily precipitation, daily global radiationdaily mean wind speed and daily relative humidity.
-We then computed the daily potential evapotranspiration with Penman–Monteith equation (FAO standard, Allen et al, 1998).
-Finally, for the

-correlative models, we used these daily variables to calculate the 4 climate predictors described above.
-Soil conditions (needed both for correlative and process-explicit models) were held constant throughout the simulations.
+We also used two shared socio- economic pathways (SSP2-4.5 and SSP5-8.5), because the projected total cumulative CO2 emissions according to two International Energy Agency scenarios fall between these two SSPs (Schwalm et al, 2020).

 Uncertainty partitioning

-Our approach was inspired by the partitioning of uncertainties in climate projections initially developed by Hawkins and Sutton (Hawkins and Sutton, 2009, 2011), which was subsequently enhanced with additional methodologies (e.g. Lafferty and Sriver, 2023; Yip et al, 2011).
-Rather than using a simple variance decomposition approach, we perform an ANOVA-based variance decomposition to also estimate the importance of the two-way interaction effects.
-All analyses were performed in R (R Core Team, 2024).
+The partitioning of uncertainties in climate projections followed previous methods (Hawkins and Sutton, 2009, 2011, Lafferty and Sriver, 2023; Yip et al, 2011).